openmc-dev/openmc/docs/source/io_formats/settings.rst

 should be run at the beginning of the simulation.
 This element has the following sub-elements/attributes:

-  :cells:
+  :domain_type:
+    The type of each domain for the volume calculation ("cell", "material", or "universe").

+    *Default*: None

+  :domain_ids:
-    The unique IDs of cells for which the volume should be estimated.
+    The unique IDs of domains for which the volume should be estimated.

     *Default*: None